saanvi2725/SCT_DS_4/README.md

 - Rain, fog, and low visibility significantly increase accident frequency
 - Certain cities consistently show up as accident hotspots (e.g., Los Angeles, Miami)

----

-## 📁 Files Included
-- `traffic_accident_analysis.ipynb`: Code and visualizations
-- `accident_dataset.csv` or link to original Kaggle dataset
-- Images or screenshots of visual insights (optional)

----

-## 🚀 What's Next?
-I’d love to try clustering hotspot areas using KMeans or predicting accident severity using machine learning in future tasks!

----

-Let me know if you’d like this saved as a `.md` file or tailored to a specific dataset you're using (like Indian or UK traffic data)!